de-Medeiros-insect-lab/larval_diptera_tree/README.md

 We also additionally found a few errors: `Nothomicrodon_185774` was still in the alignment and `Pnyxia_1781626` was still in the constraints, so we removed them manually.

+## Step 10 - remake constraints and Bayesian tree
+Our analyses showed a few taxa were still rogues so we decided to incorporate more prior phylogenetic knowledge in the form of monophyly constraints.
+M. Turcatel carefully reviewed all the literature and made notes on taxa that should be considered as hard monophyletic constraints (cosntraint_trees/final_constraints_info/monophyletic_higher_taxa.xlsx)

+Based on that Excel file, we wrote constraint_trees/final_constraints_info/hard_constraints.txt, which include statements about which manual constraints we will add.

+Based on this, we wrote a new jupyter script that reconciles our tree-based constraints with those in this file (create_manual_and_tree_constraints.ipynb)